Welcome to Natchitoches, Louisiana’s oldest settlement in the Louisiana Purchase, where charming streets wind through this enchanting destination.

 Outdoor Activities and Natural Beauty Near the Cane River

 Natchitoches is blessed with natural beauty, and outdoor enthusiasts will find plenty to explore in the surrounding area.
 The Cane River National Heritage Trail offers scenic hiking and biking trails that wind through the picturesque countryside.
 This trail offers stunning views of the river and its lush surroundings.

 The nearby Kisatchie National Forest is a haven for nature lovers, with its sprawling forests, sparkling lakes, and abundant wildlife.
-Spend a day exploring the forest’s trails or pack a picnic and enjoy a leisurely afternoon by one of the many scenic lakes.
+Spend a day exploring the forest’s trails, pack a picnic, and enjoy a leisurely afternoon by one of the many scenic lakes.
 There are five locations in the forest for RV camping.